 Incandescent light bulbs generate a higher temperature than LED light bulbs do.
-To make the switch, watch for sales on energy-efficient bulbs then slowly replace the bulbs in your house, Porter said.
+To make the switch, watch for sales on energy-efficient bulbs, then slowly replace the bulbs in your house, Porter said.

 Switching light bulbs can save money but won't reduce a lot of heat in the home, Hall said.
-But if you focus on switching the bulbs in areas you're sitting near, that would make a more noticeable difference, Porter said.
+However, if you focus on switching the bulbs in areas you're sitting near, that would make a more noticeable difference, Porter said.

 Cook in the morning, with a slow cooker or outside